 Ulnar Nerve Entrapment

-Ulnar nerve entrapment, also known as cubital tunnel syndrome, is a condition involving a pinched nerve that occurs at the inner elbow, causing a very specific numbness and tingling that gradually appear in the ring fingers and little fingers, and sometimes at the inner hand.
+Ulnar nerve entrapment, also known as cubital tunnel syndrome, is a condition involving a pinched nerve within the elbow.
+It causes numbness and tingling that gradually appear in the little and ring fingers and sometimes in the back of the hand.
+Find out how this condition can be properly treated.

 Cubital Tunnel Surgery >